top of page

 oberon1.jpg

-He graduated in Stage Design at the Brera Academy of Fine Arts in 2001 and later specialized in light design at the Accademia del Teatro alla Scala in Milan.
+He graduated from the Brera Academy of Fine Arts with a degree in Stage Design in 2001, later specialising in lighting design at the Accademia del Teatro alla Scala in Milan.

-He began his career in 2002 at Mittelfest with director Daniele Abbado with whom he maintained an active collaboration.
+He began his career in 2002 at Mittelfest, working with director Daniele Abbado, with whom he maintained an active collaboration.

-He was assistant to the set designer Graziano Gregori and signed the lights of Pinocchio at the Teatro del Carretto in Lucca, later awarded as best show in the XIX edition of the Baltic House International Festival in St. Petersburg.
-During his career he has collaborated as a set designer and light designer with important directors and composers including Daniele Abbado, Giorgio Battistelli, Giampiero Solari, Francesco Micheli, Alina Marazzi, Roberto Andò, Lucinda Childs, Dario Argento, Muriel Mayette-Holtz and Nicola Piovani.
+He assisted the set designer Graziano Gregori and designed the lighting for Pinocchio at the Teatro del Carretto in Lucca, which was later awarded Best Show at the 19th Baltic House International Festival in Saint Petersburg.
+Throughout his career, he has worked as a set and light designer with renowned directors and composers, including Daniele Abbado, Giorgio Battistelli, Giampiero Solari, Francesco Micheli, Alina Marazzi, Roberto Andò, Lucinda Childs, Dario Argento, Muriel Mayette-Holtz, and Nicola Piovani.

-His activity has led him to the most important national and international stages for festivals and festivals, as part of opera and theater, among them the Wiener Staatsoper, the Edinburgh festival, the Mozart Festival of La Coruña, the Festspielhaus Baden Baden, the Teatro Du Capitole in Toulouse, the Festival di Spoleto, the Festival del Maggio Musicale Fiorentino, the Teatro Regio in Turin, the Teatro di Reggio Emilia, the Teatro Petruzzelli in Bari, the Teatro Lirico in Cagliari, the Teatro la Fenice in Venice, the Teatro Franco Parenti and the Piccolo Teatro in Milan.
-In 2018 he curated Verdi’s Macbeth for the inauguration of the Parma Festival live Rai5, while in 2019 he is light designer of Stefano Boeri’s installation of the Trojans at the Greek Theatre in Syracuse.
+He has performed on the most important national and international opera and theatre stages, including the Wiener Staatsoper, the Edinburgh Festival, the La Coruña Mozart Festival, the Festspielhaus Baden-Baden, the Opéra National du Capitole de Toulouse, the Spoleto Festival, the Maggio Musicale Fiorentino Festival, the Teatro Regio in Turin, the Teatro Municipale in Reggio Emilia, the Teatro Petruzzelli in Bari, the Teatro Lirico in Cagliari, the Teatro La Fenice in Venice, the Teatro Franco Parenti and the Piccolo Teatro in Milan.
+In 2018, he curated Verdi's Macbeth for the inauguration of the Parma Festival, which was broadcast live on Rai5.
+In 2019, he was the lighting designer for Stefano Boeri's production of Les Troyens at the Greek Theatre in Syracuse.

-In 2021 he dedicated himself to Turandot with the final of Berio for the Puccini Festival of Torre del Lago and Infinite Falstaff at the Lausitz Festival of Cottbus at Hangar 5 of Burger.
-In 2022 he designed scenes and lights for Jules Verne by Giorgio Battistelli for the Venice Biennale and in 2023 for the Reggio Parma Festival he signed the stage and lights for Peer Gynt produced by Teatro Due in Parma.
+In 2021, he worked on Turandot, with Berio's finale for the Puccini Festival in Torre del Lago, and Infinite Falstaff at the Lausitz Festival in Cottbus, at Burger's Hangar 5.
+In 2022, he designed the scenery and lighting for Jules Verne by Giorgio Battistelli at the Venice Biennale.
+In 2023, for the Reggio Parma Festival, he designed the stage and lighting for Peer Gynt, produced by the Teatro Due in Parma for the Reggio Parma Festival.

-His most recent engagements in 2024 include the design of the scenography by Simon Boccanegra for the Teatro alla Scala in Milan, Dido and Aeneas and Die Sieben Todsünden for the Teatro Comunale in Bologna and Il Labirinto in Crete for the Teatro Petruzzelli in Bari.
+His most recent projects for 2024 include designing the scenography for Simon Boccanegra at the Teatro alla Scala in Milan, Dido and Aeneas and Die Sieben Todsünden at the Teatro Comunale in Bologna, and Il Labirinto in Crete at the Teatro Petruzzelli in Bari.

-He has taught several courses and workshops at the Accademia di Belle Arti di Brera, the Accademia Ligustica in Genoa and the Accademia Teatro alla Scala in Milan, and is currently a professor of Scenotecnica at the Accademia di Belle Arti in Venice.
+He has taught courses and workshops at the Accademia di Belle Arti di Brera, the Accademia Ligustica in Genoa, and the Accademia Teatro alla Scala in Milan.
+He is currently a professor of stagecraft at the Accademia di Belle Arti in Venice.

 bottom of page